Marines Division · Required Reading ᚠ ᚢ ᚦ ᚨ ᚱ ᚷ

 The Point & Security team is a two-man unit designed to overwhelm a single enemy while ensuring both players survive.
 Think of it as "a single unit with two guns."
 Both players move, engage, and hold together.

-When one player goes down, the second does not retreat — they take out the threat and hold position over the downed player until a medic can get in for the revive.
+When one player goes down, the second does not retreat — they take out the threat to secure the trade and hold position over the downed player until they or another medic can get in for the revive.
 This only works if both players are in cover when it happens.
 A downed player in the open pulls the whole team into danger.

-✓ Do Stay paired.
-If your partner goes down, neutralise the threat and hold cover over them until a medic arrives
+✓ Do Stay paired and grouped.
+If your partner goes down, neutralise the threat and hold cover over them until another medic arrives

-✗ Don't Split from your pair or abandon a downed teammate — you become the second casualty
+✗ Don't Split from your pair or abandon a downed teammate — you'll likely become the second casualty

 Point & Security — two-man team engagement